 Will his character be a New 52 success or will it be just another failed reboot?
 That my friends is the question.

 Imagine my joy when I found out that a new Question series was being planned.
 Yesterday I finally picked it up and I was a little disappointed in the new direction.
-Within the first few pages of the new series he’s already killed two people.
-In the 4th issue of the 6 issue series he pushed two evil henchman in front of a moving subway.
+Within the first few pages of the new series, he’s already killed two people.
+In the 4th issue of the 6 issue series, he pushed two evil henchmen in front of a moving subway.
 I must have missed something that happened to him between the time I stopped reading comics and now.
 Maybe one of my readers can help me out with that.
 Anyway since the series is taking place in Metropolis I can’t see the big blue guy taking to kindly to a vigilante that kills.
-Now I have no problem with comic book heroes that kill, for example The Punisher before he became a pansy war protester.
-However that was one of the qualities that endeared me to The Question.
+Now I have no problem with comic book heroes that kill, for example, The Punisher before he became a pansy war protester.
+However, that was one of the qualities that endeared me to The Question.

 All in all it’s not a bad series so far it’s just not The Question I remember.
 It’s things like this that made me get out of comics in the first place.